Reddit Marketing

 Everything you need to know about finding and converting customers on Reddit - from identifying the right communities to crafting messages that get responses, all while staying within Reddit's rules.

-Reddit is where your potential customers are already talking about problems your product solves.
+Start with the number that surprises most founders: in our study of 5,756 Reddit DMs, short, genuine cold messages got a 26.6% reply rate.
+Cold email is commonly 1 to 5%, so Reddit outreach replies at roughly five times the rate.
+The reason is simple: Reddit is where your potential customers are already talking about problems your product solves.
+Knowing which subreddits indie hackers actually get customers from is half the battle; the same product swings from 2% to 53% reply rate depending on the community.
 Unlike other social platforms where users scroll passively, Redditors actively seek solutions, recommendations, and discussions.
 This makes them 10x more likely to convert than traffic from ads.

 The platform hosts over 50 million daily active users across 100,000+ communities.
 More importantly, these users trust each other's recommendations over traditional advertising.
 A genuine response to someone asking "What tool do you use for X?" can drive more signups than a $10,000 ad campaign.